 Aconcagua Climb with International Mountain Guides

-International Mountain Guides has been guiding on Aconcagua continuously for longer than any other guide service.
-In fact we were one of the first companies to pioneer the Relinchos Valley route more than twenty years ago when there was almost no one on Aconcagua.
-We also had some of the first guides in the Guanacos Valley almost a decade ago and ever since.
+We have been guiding on Aconcagua continuously for longer than any other guide service.
+IMG was one of the first companies to pioneer the Relinchos Valley route more than thirty years ago when there was almost no one on Aconcagua.
+We also had some of the first guides in the Guanacos Valley.

-Over the course of more than 20 years IMG has had one of the highest, if not the highest success rates for reaching the top.
-We are pleased to announce we had a nearly 80% success rate on Aconcagua last year; this is approximately twice the summit success rate for all Aconcagua climbers, and substantially higher than other guide services.
-The reason our success rate is so high is not an accident.
-We intentionally do not run dozens of Aconcagua expeditions a year, nor do we run hundreds of clients through our program.
-We focus on a personalized, professional experience.
-We want to build a relationship with our clients and give them the best possible service, with the highest chance of success.
-Also, our guides simply love to summit!
+Over the course of almost 40 years, IMG has had one of the highest, if not the highest success rates for reaching the top.
+That's no accident.
+We choose to not run dozens of Aconcagua expeditions a year, nor do we run hundreds of clients through our program.
+We focus on a personalized, professional, high-end experience.
+We want to build a relationship with our clients and give them the best possible service with the highest chance of success.
+Our goal is mutual as IMG guides genuinely love to summit!
 There IS a difference between our expeditions and those of other guide services.
-We welcome you to look more closely at what we offer and see why we are the company for you »
+We welcome you to look closely at what we offer and see why we are the best company for you.

 Why Choose IMG?